 So Michael Cera’s appearance as Dick Grayson in The LEGO Batman Movie wasn’t enough for all you Nightwing fans, huh?
 Well, Warner Bros. is listening and has decided to give Heroic Hollywood’s number one sidekick his own movie.
 The LEGO Batman Movie helmer Chris McKay has been named the director of a Nightwing movie no one saw coming.
 Nightwing’s place in the DC Extended Universe is up in the air.
 How long ago did he quit being Robin?
 Are he and Batman speaking right now?
 Why wasn’t he mentioned in Batman v Superman: Dawn of Justice?

-While the movie will likely answer all those questions, I expect it will also serve as an introduction to a different corner of the Batman universe, similar to the upcoming Gotham City Sirens.
-Batman might be in it for a scene or two, but the movie will need a full supporting cast to help Nightwing appear as the kickass, sociable character he is.
+While the movie will likely answer all those questions, I expect it will also serve as an introduction to a different corner of the Batman universe.
+Batman might be in it for a scene or two, but the movie will need a supporting cast to help Nightwing appear as the kickass, sociable character he is.
 Bruce Wayne has got the brooding down, but former circus performer Dick Grayson knows how to have fun in a way his mentor doesn’t.

 Hit Next to find out which ten characters should appear in the Nightwing movie.